th3architect/wp-pdf-generator/readme.txt

 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Place shotcode ['wp_objects_pdf'] in text editor.

+== Frequently Asked Questions ==

+= How to setup a pdf button =
+Simply from back end choose any pdf button icon to display pdf button.
+You can type text as well instead of pdf image.

+= How to display pdf button on webpage using short code = short code option is available on pdf plugin. copy that short code and paste it into your page editor where you want.
+[wp_objects_pdf]

+= How to display pdf button on webpage using php function = copy pdf function and paste it into php file where you want. wp_objects_pdf();

 == Screenshots ==
 1. Choose your button style.
 You can type simple text or word intead of Image.
 2. Paste your shotcode to show PDF link.